cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Core: One button: 1. create seeding blockchain 2. airdroping and seeding friends.
 3. upload a file (with new chain ability)
 * Data dashboard: if (download - upload) > 1G, start ads., wifi only. "seeding/uploading to increase free data"

-- File/video imported to TAU will be compressed and chopped by TGZ, which includes directory, pictures and videos.
+- File/video imported to TAU will be compressed and chopped by TGZ, which includes directory zip, pictures and videos.
 Chopped file pieces will be added into AMT (Array Mapped Trie) with a `fileAMTroot` as return.
 Filed downloaded could be decompressed to original structure.
 Files downloaded is considerred imported.
 Imported file can be seeded to a chain or pinned in local.

 - For each video, generate a "preview" at in the beginning of amt trie, which take a random chop of the video then show 9 pictures.